Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Final mock; rest; exam

 Starting in November of the prior year gives you the most buffer and typically attracts early-bird discounts at training centres.
-Starting after April means you are already behind the registration requirement.
+Starting after April leaves little room to support the registration declaration cleanly and still complete the practical course before the paper.

 6 | Frequently asked questions